-For people who love clothing and textiles, few things are more disheartening than to discover that a favorite garment needs to be mended.
+For people who love clothing and textiles, few things are more disheartening than to discover that a favorite garment needs some mending.
 And if you aren’t sure how to make the necessary repairs, those pieces serve as a silent reproach as they pile up in the closet corners.

 Mending is often associated with a bygone era, an old-fashioned activity for people who had limited access to manufactured goods, lived through the Great Depression, or made do with wartime rations.
 With the accessibility of inexpensive fashion, mending fell out of practice.
 The current shift in economic realities and concerns over global sustainability may have caused you to reflect on a time when consumers made, purchased, and wore high-quality cloth-and knew how to care for them.

 Mending is remarkably easy, surprisingly quick, and extraordinarily gratifying.
 Learning how to evaluate a damaged area and becoming familiar with the basic techniques are all that’s needed to get started.
 By mending treasured garments, you can enjoy them longer, take pleasure in your artisanal self-sufficiency, and do your part in leaving a smaller footprint on the planet.
 Now that’s cutting edge!